ga-wdi-lessons/react-redux/readme.md

 1. It is being increasingly adopted by React developers, especially teams working on very large applications.

 2. Working with Redux exposes us to very elegant applications of functional programming and convey its power and potential.
 Functional programming presents us with the challenge of having to think in new ways about how our programs are composed and pass data.

 3. Its limitations force the developer to very carefully consider the structure of their application.

 ---

+## Functional Programming and the React Ecosystem

+You may hear developers talking about how functional programming is revolutionizing Javascript and wonder how this is so.
+Let's revisit the concept of a pure function: given any input, a ***pure function*** will return the exact same output.
+It will also ***have no side effects***.
+This means that the **pure function** is *only concerned* with returning some output that is a function of its input.

+Impure functions include:
+  - `Math.random()`
+  - `$.ajax()`

+Part of the power of React is this very idea applied to views.
+We pass in props a component, and we get the same predictable component every time.

+In short, applying concepts of functional programming to a front-end library ensure ***a high degree of predictability***.
+It also creates a modular architecture that allows a library like Redux to intervene in how React manages state.

+Redux will use functional programming's approach to function composition: reusing certain functions in the construction of other functions.
+Ultimately, these aggregated functions will provide the functionality of Redux.

 ## Concepts of Redux